Intersectional Imperialism: the Case for Decolonial Marxism

 From pinkwashing to Palestine: why DEI, neoliberal anti-racism, and Western liberalism are failing—and why we need class solidarity and radical decolonisation now more than ever.

-During the event we dicuss: what comes after the failure of liberalism & liberal democracy?
-How do we move from identity reductionism to revolutionary class politics?
-How do we build bridges between the white working class and racialised communities to fight capitalism and white supremacy together?
-And how do we confront the betrayal of the Global South by neoliberal elites—both white and non-white—who speak the language of justice while upholding systems of violence?
-Join us as we unpack these contradictions and make the case for a new, decolonial Marxist politics rooted in internationalism, class consciousness, and radical solidarity.
+During the event we discuss: what’s next?
+How do we move away from a liberal democracy towards Marxist ideas on a classless society?
+And more importantly, how can we build bridges between the working class and racialised communities to fight capitalism and white supremacy together?
+Join us as we unpack the contradictions of liberalism and make a call for a new, decolonial Marxist perspective rooted in solidarity.

 About the programme